Sushant-Kum/chart-project/README.md

 1. Download the source code and start a Python server (or any other server) on port `8000`.

-   Code for starting Pythin server:
+   Code for starting Python server:

    | Python version        | Code                                |
    | --------------------- |------------------------------------:|